trewisscotch/trewisscotch/README.md

 ### Hey!
-I'm Truis Scotch, a 26-year-old software developer and phishing expert from New York.###
+I'm Trewis Scotch, a 27-year-old software developer and phishing expert from New York. ###

 <p align="center">
   <img src="https://github.com/trewisscotch/trewisscotch/blob/main/3.png" alt="animated" />
 </p>

-I'm constantly posting repositories and new software on GitHub for everybody to use which you can find here!
+### I'm constantly posting repositories and new software on GitHub for everybody to use which you can find here! ###

 ## 💼 Skills